firevale/kaffy/README.md

 end
 ```

-If either function is not defined, Kaffy will try calling `Post.changeset/2`.
+If either function is not defined, Kaffy2 will try calling `Post.changeset/2`.

 And if that is not defined, `Ecto.Changeset.change/2` will be called.